monks1975/function-calling-llm-patterns/src/react/README.md

 ### Tool Integration

-- Modular tool system
+- Modular tool system with standardized interfaces (`ToolDefinition`)
-- Standardized interfaces
-- Dynamic tool loading
+- Dynamic tool loading and configuration via `ToolsConfig`
+- Tools defined with name, description, arguments (using Zod schemas), and an `execute` function
+- Tool examples can be provided for few-shot prompting
+- `ReActToolExecutor` handles:
+  - Finding tools by primary or alternative names (case-insensitive)
+  - Parsing tool input (expects JSON or object)
+  - Calling the tool's `execute` method
+  - Handling tool-specific errors (`ReActToolError`)
+  - Returning the observation (result or error message) to the agent
-- Error handling and recovery
+- Error handling and recovery for tool execution failures

 ### Streaming